Phan-The-Manh/long-document-rag/README.md

 ### 🛠️ Core Strategy

-To ensure a robust, grounded, and hallucination-resistant system for 100+ page documents, I implemented the following high-level design:
+To ensure a robust, grounded, and hallucination-resistant system for 100+ page documents in short time, I just focused on implementing high-level design in document ingestion and document retrieval, keep agent logic simple:

 * **Advanced Parsing:** Used **Docling** to transform complex content (scanned PDFs, multi-page tables, and images) into structured data, preserving the document's original hierarchy.
 * **Hybrid Chunking:** Applied **Hierarchical Chunking** with strict token limitations to maintain logical boundaries, enriched with "Contextual DNA" (metadata for section, page number, and table coordinates).
 * **Storage & Hybrid Search:** Leveraged **ChromaDB** for lightweight local storage, utilizing a **Search Triad** (Semantic + Keyword + Metadata) to capture both conceptual and exact-match data.
 * **Precision Re-ranking:** Integrated **FlashRank** to distill initial retrievals into the top 5 high-signal contexts, significantly reducing noise for the LLM.
-* **Stateful Agent Logic:** Built with **LangGraph** to create a stateful agent capable of iterative reasoning, query refinement, and self-correction if initial evidence is insufficient.
+* **Stateful Agent Logic:** Built with **LangGraph** to create a stateful agent, facilitating to handle agent logic from nodes.
 * **Automated Evaluation:** Utilized **RAGAS** to quantitatively measure **Faithfulness**, **Answer Relevance**, and **Context Precision**, **Context Recall** across the long-form document.
 ---
 ## 2. System Design & Architecture

-The system is architected as a **Stateful RAG Agent** optimized for high-precision retrieval from dense, structural documents.

 ### 📄 Ingestion & Parsing
 Instead of standard PDF parsers that lose formatting, I utilized **Docling** to transform the document into a structured representation.